Tennessee Titans vs. Houston Texans NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Tennessee and its opponents have gone over the current 44.5-point total in six of 10 games (60%) this season.
+- Tennessee has combined with its opponents to score more than 44.5 points in six of 10 games this season.

 - The 44.5-point total for this game is 0.7 points below the 45.2 points per game average total in Texans games this season.